Estimation of time-varying treatment effects using marginal structural models dependent on partial treatment history: Concluding remarks

 \section{Concluding remarks}

-In this article, we proposed a new methodology to address two problems with IP-weighted estimators for MSMs: (i) inefficiency due to IP-weights cumulating all time points and (ii) bias and inefficiency due to misspecification of MSMs.
-Specifically, we proposed new IP-weights which allow for more efficient estimation than existing IP-weights to address the problem (i) and closed testing procedures based on comparing two IP-weighted estimators as alternative MSM selection methods to information criteria to address the problem (ii), and then combined them.
+In this article, we proposed new methods to address two problems with IP-weighting of MSMs: (i) inefficiency due to IP-weights cumulating all time points and (ii) bias and inefficiency due to the MSM misspecification.
+Specifically, we proposed new IP-weights to estimate parameters of the MSM dependent on partial treatment history more efficiently than existing IP-weights, and closed testing procedures based on comparing two IP-weighted estimators to select partial treatment history.
+The former is for addressing the problem (i), and the latter is for avoiding the problem (ii).
 The simulation results showed our proposed methods outperformed existing methods in terms of both performance in selecting the correct MSM and in estimating time-varying treatment effects.
+Overall, the simulation results suggest that PSW is a promising method in terms of statistical efficiency and bias.

+Note that there is no guarantee that the additional assumptions we made when asserting theoretical properties hold in real data, although it is expected to be reasonable in some cases as discussed in Section 4.1.
+As shown in Section \ref{subsec: ana results} and the corresponding Appendix E, while there are ways to empirically check our assumptions, this does not necessarily yield meaningful information.
+In most applications, especially when associations between treatments at different time points are very strong, as in our application, parameters in (A6') would be estimated stably, whereas parameters in (A5') would be estimated unstably.
+The latter is due to problems analogous to multicollinearity when estimating each parameter.
+Therefore, in such cases, it is preferable to assess whether (A5') holds based on a priori clinical knowledge.

-One of the discussion points in our proposed MSM selection methods is how to determine $\alpha$.
+Another discussion point in our proposed MSM selection methods is how to determine $\alpha$.
 In general, there is a trade-off that setting $\alpha$ large (small) decreases (increases) the probability of incorrectly selecting $m< m^*$, but increases (decreases) the probability of incorrectly selecting $m> m^*$.
 One guideline is to set $\alpha$ large if bias is important and to set it small if efficiency is important.
 Another guideline would be to set $\alpha$ larger when the number of candidate models is large.
-Instead of selecting a single value for $\alpha$, one could vary it across to several values, as in a sensitivity analysis, to check the robustness of the results.
+Instead of selecting a single value for $\alpha$, one could vary it across several values, as in a sensitivity analysis, to check the robustness of the results.